 One of the roles of the Pohutukawa II Board is to review the Manager's performance.
-This review was undertaken for the 2016 financial period.
+Quarterly reviews are undertaken.
 The Board considered the services and activities of the Manager including: all aspects of the investment management process and portfolio management; the fund's administration; investor communications; statutory reporting and governance support for the Board.
 The Board believes the Manager is performing to the expected standards in all respects.